ArnoVdH/blog/content/timeline.md

 For a professional curriculum vitae, click [here](/files/curriculum.pdf) (in Dutch, 42 kB PDF).

 ### 2023
+* Participated in Code Rouge-Rood 3 (my second time) in Antwerp - got peppersprayed
+* Started seeing a therapist again
+* Got arrested for the first time in my life during a civil disobedient action
 * Participated in a Code Rouge-Rood occupation of a building site
 * Started taking antidepressants again
 * Backpacking trip in Brittany, France